 This microwave also didn't deliver the best results in our speed test, only raising the temperature of the water by 78.1°F after 45 seconds of heating.
 It also didn't do very well with the plate of three different types of leftover food.
 We used green beans, sausage, and potatoes as are test types of food.
-This product showed some significant temperature variations between the food and didn't heat them up all that much, performing comparably to other microwaves with a much lower power output.
+This product showed some significant temperature variations between the food and didn't heat them all that much, performing comparably to other microwaves with much lower power outputs.

-All in all, we don't really think the Panasonic NN-SN67KS is a great budget buy, since it is one of the more expensive options and we think it was outperformed by some of the cheaper ones.
+All in all, we don't really think the NN-SN67KS is a great budget buy, since it is one of the more expensive options and we think it was outperformed by some of the cheaper ones.

 The Panasonic NN-SN67KS did earn one of the higher scores of the group and we would recommend it to anyone who wants the best of the best when it comes to premade frozen food items.
 Other than that, we think there are more well-rounded options that would be a better fit for most people.